Shortsub/report/SECURITY.md

 ### Reporting an security issue

 Use the **button** in the link below to report an security issue.
-A list of published security issues is available, too.
+A list of published security issues can also be found there.

 * https://github.com/Shortsub/report/security